 The other day I stood in my yard when I heard that lovely sound.
-Against the blue sky was the familiar V-formation of a dozen geese, trumpeting their arrival like noisy guests.
+Against the blue sky was the familiar V-formation of a dozen geese, trumpeting their arrival like noisy house guests.
 I watched, feeling that familiar stirring.
 Spring is official.

 I’ve grown to love these animals.
-I follow their trail and wonder if other humans stop and watch their passing, paying homage to creatures that make such an incredible journey without maps, planes, or radar.
+I follow their trail and wonder if other humans stop and watch their passing, paying homage to creatures that make an incredible journey without maps, planes, or radar.

 Now in my later years I stop and savor the rhythms of nature.
 Compared to the frenetic human world, there’s something unhurried and soothing about the cycles of animals.

 From time to time I see families crossing the road with one parent leading and one at the end, fluffy yellow goslings in the middle, all in a straight line.

 In October I’ll watch them leave, honking their noisy goodbyes.
 The sight always makes me sad.
-Another warm season ended.
+Another warm season has ended.
 Another winter is coming.

 But that’s the future.
 For now the geese have arrived, bellowing out their hellos.
 Spring is here.
 And I’m happy.